Open-Building-Management/containers/README.md

 - https://github.com/emoncms/emoncms-docker, which aims to have each part of emoncms running in separate containers.
 Anyway the project introduced the use of [supervisord](http://supervisord.org/) to run multiple services in the same container
 - https://github.com/inverse/hassio-addon-emoncms/, an addon for [HomeAssistant](https://www.home-assistant.io) using s6-overlay but not yet ready for stable use
-- https://github.com/jakezp/emoncms, unmaintained for the last 4 years but popular on docker hub in the past (10K downloads) but only for amd64 architecture
+- https://github.com/jakezp/emoncms, unmaintained for the last 4 years but popular on docker hub in the past (10K downloads) and only for amd64 architecture

 # building